What is the difference between small groups and cell groups?

 Relational evangelism works best in the cell model of ministry.
 Cell members intentionally pray together for unbelievers to come to a relationship with Jesus.
 Cell members cultivate relationships with unchurched people.

-Charles A. Calahan earned a doctorate in family life education and consultation from the School of Family Studies and Human Services at Kansas State University.
-Dr. Calahan pastors the Wichita, Kansas, congregation.
+Charles A. Calahan earned a doctorate in family life education and consultation at Kansas State University.